carpeliam/at-journal-2024/src/entries/at-day-56-bearfence-mountain-hut-to-pass-mountain-hut.md

 ---
-title: "AT Day 56: Bearfence Mountain Hut to Pass Mountain Hut"
+day: 56
-date: 2024-05-28
+date: 2024-05-28T00:00:00.000Z
+dateStr: 5/28/2024
 location: Bearfence Mountain Hut
+destination: Pass Mountain Hut
 start: 919.1
 end: 945.9
-miles: 26.8
 sleep: Tent
 mood: 🙂
+title: "AT Day 56: Bearfence Mountain Hut to Pass Mountain Hut"
+sleepScore: 63
+garminFeedback: READY_FOR_THE_DAY
+recoveryTime: 567
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: MODERATE
+trainingReadiness: 56
 ---
 The blackberry milkshake is a thing!
 And I almost missed it.
 I had to backtrack when I realized that I had hiked a half mile past Big Meadows.
 I got there and met up again with No Plan, who had also hiked past the Wayside.
 I ordered pretty much *everything* off the menu, but I especially enjoyed a blackberry cobbler, even more than the blackberry milkshake.
 I'm really going to miss the ability to just buy calories in the middle of the day.
 I bought postcards to send back home too, hopefully they stay dry.